Autogas: United States

-Autogas for America claims to be the unified voice of the autogas industry in the United States.
-Composed of autogas experts, transportation industry specialists and environmental advocates, Autogas for America says it "leverages industry cooperation to widen recognition of autogas among the US public, media and government."
+Autogas for America is a lobbying group for the autogas industry in the United States.

-The Alternative Fuel Association of America based in New York is the largest association of its kind; it give incentives of up to $4,000 to the owners of fleets who retrofit their vehicle to autogas; the Association works closely with CNG and LPG Max of America, one of the pioneer companies in the LPG and CNG conversions in America.

 Piston-powered small aircraft that use autogas require a Supplemental Type Certificate issued by the United States Federal Aviation Administration.

 System types

 Vialle LPI liquid injection on a 2003 Lexus IS 300 2JZ-GE.

 The different autogas systems generally use the same type of filler, tanks, lines and fittings but use different components in the engine bay.
 Liquid injection systems use special tanks with circulation pumps and return lines similar to petrol fuel injection systems.

 There are three basic types of autogas system.
 The oldest of these is the conventional converter-and-mixer system, which has existed since the 1940s and is still widely used today.
 The other two types are known as injection systems, but there are significant differences between the two.

 A converter-mixer system uses a converter to change liquid fuel from the tank into vapour, then feeds that vapour to the mixer where it is mixed with the intake air.
 This is also known as a venturi system or "single point" system.

 Vapour phase injection systems also use a converter, but unlike the mixer system, the gas exits the converter at a regulated pressure.
 The gas is then injected into the air intake manifold via a series of electrically controlled injectors.
 The injector opening times are controlled by the autogas control unit.
 This unit works in much the same way as a petrol fuel injection control unit.
 This allows much more accurate metering of fuel to the engine than is possible with mixers, improving economy and/or power while reducing emissions.

 Liquid phase injection systems do not use a converter, but instead deliver the liquid fuel into a fuel rail in much the same manner as a petrol injection system.
 These systems are still very much in their infancy.
 Because the fuel vaporises in the intake, the air around it is cooled significantly.
 This increases the density of the intake air and can potentially lead to substantial increases in engine power output, to the extent that such systems are usually de-tuned to avoid damaging other parts of the engine.
 Liquid phase injection has the potential to achieve much better economy and power plus lower emission levels than are possible using mixers or vapour phase injectors.